marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Obtaining Criminal Court Records in Maryland

 The public has access to non-confidential criminal court records in Maryland.
-They can choose to access these records by visiting the courthouse where the case was filed (in person), requesting by mail, or searching for it online.
+They can choose to access these records by visiting the courthouse where the case was filed (in person), requesting them by mail, or searching for them online.

 Publicly available records are accessible from some third-party websites.
 Operating as a private entity independent of any state government agency, these websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a Maryland criminal court record using the search engines on these sites, interested parties must provide: